octoflar/especia/src/main/resources/synth.md

     especid 27182 10 20 0.5 0.000001 2000 10 < synth.md

-The spectroscopic data used here are simulated, but based on actual observations.
+Synthetic data based on observations made with ESO Telescopes at the La Silla or Paranal Observatories under programme ID 066.A-0212.

 ## Section: fine-structure multiplet of CI 1560

 Doppler profiles are used here.
 The line parameters are: